keith-ratcliffe/555-timer-projects/03-dual-led-flasher-with-potentiometer/README.md

 * Carefully insert your 555 timer chip with its half-moon notch pointing up to the top of the breadboard

-* The 4 pins on each side of the 555 should span the wide center channel that vertically divides the left and right halves of your breadboard.
+* The 4 pins on each side of the 555 should span the wide center channel that vertically divides the left and right halves of your breadboard

 * The horizontal row that you choose for inserting the 555 is up to you, but make sure to leave plenty of room below the 555 to expand downward with the remaining components